wp-plugins/wp-rss-multi-importer/readme.txt

 === WP RSS Multi Importer ===
 Contributors: allenweiss
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M6GC7V8BARAJL
-Tags: rss, atom, feeds, aggregation, aggregator, import, syndication Requires at least: 3.0
+Tags: rss, atom, feeds, aggregation, aggregator, import, syndication, automatic Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 2.52
+Stable tag: 2.53
 Imports & merges multiple feeds.
 Make blog posts or display on a page, excerpts w/ images, 8 templates, categorize and more.

 == Description ==

-An extremely flexible plugin that imports and merges RSS and Atom feeds to show on your Wordpress site.
-WP RSS Multi Importer imports and aggregates RSS and Atom feeds and can then do 4 things (separately or at the same time):
+All-in-one solution for importing and merging RSS and Atom feeds to show on your Wordpress site.
+Imports and aggregates RSS and Atom feeds and can then do 4 things (separately or at the same time):

 <blockquote>